Jokauppi/Alon/README.md

-# Alon-22-23
+# Alon 23-24
-My solutions for the University of Helsinki 2022-23 course "Algorithms for Solving Problems"
+University of Helsinki course "Algorithms for Solving Problems" solutions